Another article here on human resource management

 The HSE goes on to say that “there is a clear distinction between pressure, which can create a ‘buzz’ and be a motivating factor, and stress, which can occur when this pressure becomes excessive”.

-Stress can of course be ‘work related’ or be as a result of the pressures of life.
+Stress can of course be ‘work related’ or be because of the pressures of life.
+Stressors apply in both work and private life, and there is spillover between the two.
 Work related stress needs careful management.

 The HSE has developed “The Management Standards” which have been designed to identify sources of stress and support a managed reduction in work-based stress.
 The six standards are shown in the diagram adjacent.
 Further information on the standards is available from the HSE.

-The standards relate to job design.
-Sound job design must be effective in firms in order to minimise the risk of work-based stress.
+The standards relate to job design and to manager action.
+Sound job design must be effective in firms to minimise the risk of work-based stress.
 The HSE recommends that a risk assessment should be carried out for all aspects of the role.
-They also recommend that a Stress Policy be implemented.
+It also recommends that a Stress Policy be implemented.

 Managing Stress Related Sickness Absence

-It is important to have a process that triggers action when an employee is absent for a specified period of time.
-The process must deal with both short-term and long-term absence and hence it will have two strands that run side-by-side to manage all absenting employees.
+It is important to have a process that triggers action when an employee is absent for a short period of time.
+The process must then deal with both short-term and long-term absence and hence it must have two threads running side-by-side to manage all absenting employees.
+Simply, managers must track the absence and its costs.

 Dealing with work-related stress early on has many benefits.
-Acting early causes all employees to feel that you care about their welfare and as a result their performance will improve.
+Acting early causes all employees to feel that the manager cares about their welfare and as a result their performance will improve.
 Managing stress early means less sickness absence.
-Your efforts, and those of your employees can be channelled into positive actions designed to drive your business forward.
+Manager and employee effort can then be channelled into positive actions designed to drive the business forward.

 Recommended Approach